 Reykjanesbaer – Where To Stay Outside of Reykjavik/Keflavik international airport

-There are plenty of airport transfers you can book direct with your hotel no matter where you are staying in Iceland.
-But if you have a particularly early flight from Iceland or a late flight into Iceland, you might want to stay a bit closer.
-Reykjanesbaer is perfect because it is literally next door to Keflavik Airport.
-There are even things to do here like museums, restaurants, and bakeries.
+There are plenty of airport transfers you can book directly with your hotel no matter where you are staying in Iceland, but if you have a particularly early or late flight, you might want to stay a bit closer.

 Where to Stay in Reykjanesbaer